 When Michelle Ver Hagen presented her research at the UIS Student Technology, Arts & Research Symposium, technology carried her words more than 1,500 miles from her desk in Phoenix, Arizona, to the Public Affairs Center at UIS.
 Michelle is an online student, and thanks to UIS’ asynchronous streaming technology, listeners were able to her speak about “Diversity, Humor and Educating the Masses with Gene Luen Yang’s The Shadow Hero.”
 She plans a career in Academic Librarianship and hopes to increase minority representation and visibility in libraries.
 (Based on a story by Malavika Mujumdar and Amanda Dinardo, used with permission.)

 Facilities & Technology...Tomorrow's University Today.

 How far do scholarship recipients go?

 All the way to Antarctica, if you are William Wadas.
 William earned a Poli Sci degree from UIS in 2014, especially appreciating UIS’ interdisciplinary emphases.
 The donor-funded Joan and James Stukel Scholarship helped him financially.

 “One afternoon shortly after graduation,” William said, “I found myself watching a documentary about the lives of support staff at research stations in Antarctica.
 A few months later, I found myself boarding a C-17 transport jet en route to Earth’s most inhospitable environment.”
 He worked in Antarctica for 18 months.
 Today, he’s at the US Antarctic Program in Centennial, Colorado, helping to prepare candidates and newly hired staff to work at U.S. research sites throughout the Antarctica.
 Here’s a UIS Snapchat Takeover from William Wadas.

 Scholarships…affirming the aspirations, energy and diversity of UIS students

 The Public Good

-UIS serves the Public Good…because we are all part of this journey together.
+The Public Good…because we are all part of this journey together.